kpchi/hackaguide/README.md

 We hope you have as much fun organising a hackathon as much as we had running ours!

-PS: If you would like to contribute to this repo - check out our [Contributors page](CONTRIBUTING.md)!
+PS: If you would like to contribute to this repo - check out our [GitHub repo](https://github.com/kpchi/hackaguide)!